 "We believe having a national strategy and a comprehensive plan will be a game changer and accelerate the progress towards the equality and inclusion goals many of us have made."

-- Kathleen B. Fish, Chief Research, Development, and Innovation Officer, Procter & Gamble
+- Kathleen B. Fish, Former Chief Research, Development, and Innovation Officer, Procter & Gamble

 "We look forward to sharing our successful approaches, learning from others, and helping to lead improvements in diversity and inclusion for innovators."